Naima-Bou/XAIface_Face_Recognition_Pipelines/Face_Recognition/ArcFace_Face_Recognition/Face_Recognition_Models/README.md

-The Arcface face recognition models are trained with various ResNet architectures under the supervision of ArcFace loss.

 **Notes:**

- - `ACC` : Accuracy.
+ - `ACC`: Accuracy.
- - `_pfc` : using Partial FC, with sample-ratio=0.1.
+ - `_pfc`: using Partial FC, with sample-ratio=0.1.
+ - The Arcface face recognition models are trained with various ResNet architectures under the supervision of ArcFace loss.
  - The ACC values shown in the table are the experimental results provided in the [InsightFace](https://github.com/deepinsight/insightface/tree/master/model_zoo) Github project.

 ### 1. List of Pretrained ArcFace Models